Parametric modeling in IRONCAD

 It is quick and easy to add parametric controls to the Sizebox handles that control the size of a feature, part or assembly.
 By default, the Sizebox handles are primarily displayed on Shape features such as a Block, but it is also possible to add the corresponding Sizebox handles at the part or assembly level.

-The video below shows the fastest way to parameterize a so-called Innovative Part, which basically consists of a simple extrusion (Block) that we drop from a catalog in the 3D scene.
-The video also goes through why certain steps are performed in a certain way and what you need to consider.
+The video below shows a quick way to use the Sizebox handles to parameterize a so-called Innovative Part which basically consists of a simple extrusion (Block) that we have released from a catalog in the 3D scene.
+The video also goes through why certain steps are performed in a certain way and what to consider.
 For example, tips on the names of the parameters you create and how the Anchor Point affects the direction in which a change in size of a parameter takes place.

 Tip: At the bottom right, there is a list of chapters, so you can easily jump back and forth between different parts of the video.